top of page

 NNEOMA ALBERT-BENSON

 Nneoma Albert-Benson is a woman of remarkable strength, vision, and purpose.
 A lawyer, human rights activist, serial entrepreneur, and refugee, her life’s work is defined by a relentless commitment to justice, equality, and empowerment.
-She is the Founder and President of BEFA Women and Child Care Foundation, an organization she established in 2009 to address the systemic challenges faced by women and children, particularly those affected by poverty, violence, and displacement.
+She founded BEFA Women and Child Care Foundation in 2009 to address the systemic challenges faced by women and children, particularly those affected by poverty, violence, and displacement.

 Nneoma’s journey is deeply personal.
 As a refugee, she understands firsthand the struggles of rebuilding life from the ground up.
 Her legal expertise and lived experience have fueled her dedication to creating safe spaces for women and children, ensuring they have access to justice, economic opportunities, and sustainable housing.

-With over 15 years of distinguished experience, Nneoma has shaped BEFA into a force for change, operating at both grassroots and international levels.
+With several years of distinguished experience, Nneoma has shaped BEFA into a force for change, operating at both grassroots and international levels.
 Under her leadership, BEFA:

 • Provides legal aid and court access to women and children facing injustice.

-• Pioneered the Save Women in Prison Initiative, securing acquittals for 25 imprisoned women and bail for over 125 awaiting trial.
+• Pioneered the Save Women in Prison Initiative, securing acquittals for several imprisoned women and bail for many more awaiting trial.

-• Leads innovative housing solutions for homeless working women through the First a Roof Initiative, offering eco-friendly, fully furnished mobile cabins as secure, dignified living spaces.
+• Leads innovative housing solutions for homeless working women through the First a Roof Initiative, offering eco-friendly, fully furnished smart homes as secure, dignified living spaces.

 • Earned Special Consultative Status with the United Nations Economic and Social Council (ECOSOC) in 2013, amplifying BEFA’s impact globally.